yeindance/qrdine/README.md

 - restart `docker compose` after making changes in .env
 - lodash default import doesn't work should be imported as `* as _`
+- typeorm @Column default does not set default value

 &nbsp;